music-suite/music-suite/docs/src/User-Guide.md

 ### Spans as transformations

-TODO explain

-An alternative view of span: as an *affine transformation*.
+Here is an alternative view of span: as an *affine transformation*.

 For those familiar with linear algebra or computer graphics: Because time is one-dimensional a *linear transformation matrix* in time is a 1x1 matrix (e.g. a scalar).
 Its *affine transformation matrix* is a 2x2 matrix.
 We can understand the monoid instance for @[Span] as multiplication of 2x2 matrices.